 The MDF2 listed as the delivery endpoint over LI_X2 for xIRI generated by the LMISF-IRI shall be provisioned over LI_X1 by the LIPF.

 The target identities listed in clause 7.10.4.2.1 shall apply for the provisioning of MDF2.

-The MDF2 shall support the following service scoping from the structure defined in ETSI TS 103 221-1 [7]:

-- The enumerated value of "voice" or "messaging" in the service type field.

-- When location reporting is required, one or both of "reportBeginingAndEnd", "reportUponChange".